openshiftio/saasherder/README.md

 ## Test

-NOTE: Due to an upstream issue, the tests now require a specific version of the `origin-clients` package.
-This may be reversed in the future.

 SaaS Herder tests are run in an isolated container, but talks to the host docker daemon to talk to the oc cluster.